Builtin Functions and Constants¶

 Int¶

-refers to the builtin type, Int.
+The name Int32 refers to the builtin type, Int32.

-refers to the builtin type, List.
+The name Int64 refers to the builtin type, Int64.

-refers to the builtin type, Listed.
+The name List refers to the builtin type, List.

-refers to the builtin type, Null.
+The name Listed refers to the builtin type, Listed.

 Problem¶

-refers to the builtin type, Problem,
+The name Problem refers to the builtin type, Problem,

 an abstraction that allows running some tests despite failures during